sammorgandk/foodies-only/README.md

 ### Deploy to EKS Cluster

-After the creation of a namespace on AWS, create kubeconfif file by running:
+After the creation of a namespace on AWS, create kubeconfig file by running:

 ```bash
 aws eks update-kubeconfig --region us-east-2 --name foodies-only